 Empirical Classifier – Derived from over 20,000 methylation haplotypes and 10 years of volunteer samples

-High Sensitivity and Specificity – Analytical results show greater than 97% sensitivity and over 99% specificity *
+High Sensitivity and Specificity – Pilot study results show greater than 97% sensitivity and over 99% specificity *

 Early Detection of Cancer – Data suggests detection of cancer four years before earliest conventional diagnosis